-Benjamin is a frequent contributor to Good Weekend, frankie and The Monthly, among others.
-He has also written for over 50 publications, businesses and agencies in Australia and worldwide, and has a PhD in creative writing and cultural studies.
+Benjamin is also a regular contributes, including for Good Weekend, frankie and The Monthly.
+He has written for over 50 publications, businesses and agencies in Australia and worldwide, and has a PhD in creative writing and cultural studies.

 Nic Brasch: Benjamin Law is the author of The Family Law, Gaysia, Adventures in the Queer East, co-author of Shit Asian Mothers Say and Law School, and author of Moral Panic 101, a Quarterly Essay.
 He's also the creator and writer of the TV comedy The Family Law, columnist for The Good Weekend, and a hell of a lot more besides.

 Benjamin Law: Good day.
 Thanks so much for having me.

 Nic: I'm wondering how useful it's been having the surname Law.
 You can play on that for years with book titles, can't you?

 Benjamin: Yeah.
 It's handy in that you can play with it but you can't really tease me with it.
 When I was growing up as a kid and a teenager though, like, ‘You're an outlaw.
 You've broken the law’.
 It's like, ‘Well, that all sounds great to me’.

 Where it has come in handy is because it could be a Westerner name, L-A-W, even though I'm Chinese-Australian, it has come in handy in situations where I don't necessarily want them to know my ethnicity right up front, which sounds strange, but the best example is when I really wanted to profile Pauline Hanson, wanted to arrange an interview with her when she was running, I think, for the New South Wales Senate.